SciML/Catalyst.jl/docs/src/spatial_modelling/lattice_simulation_structure_ interaction.md

     Below we will describe various features using ODE simulations as examples.
 However, all interfaces (unless where else is stated) work identically for jump simulations.

 ## [Retrieving values from lattice simulations](@id lattice_simulation_structure_interaction_simulation_species)
-Let us consider a simulation of a `LatticeReactionSystem`
+Let us consider a simulation of a `LatticeReactionSystem`:
 ```@example lattice_struct_interaction_sims
 using Catalyst, OrdinaryDiffEq
 two_state_model = @reaction_network begin